-Fred Olsen say that smart casual means men with jacket and or a shirt and tie in the evenings.
+Fred Olsen says that smart casual means men with a jacket and or a shirt and tie in the evenings.
 For them this is traditional smart casual dress and the ladies are asked to dress smartly, but to be fair they don’t need to be encouraged, the turn out is always very smart and proper.
 This is a similar strict dress code to Cunard.

 To be clear they state Chino type trousers or smart dark jeans are acceptable, though you rarely if ever see jeans.
 They certainly do not appreciate trainers in the evening.
-On their video some men are seen in nice collared shirts but without ties on casual nights.
+On their video, some men are seen in nice collared shirts but without ties on casual nights.

-Gala nights are a totally different thing, this is definitely black tie of dark suit and tie and the ladies are to look stylish.
+Gala nights are a totally different thing, this is definitely black-tie of dark suit and tie and the ladies are to look stylish.
 I would suggest this is the same as the smaller and adult ships on P&O although they would claim there is no difference across the brand.
 To find out from those who cruise, or share your knowledge join your favourite ships chat and community page on Facebook.

 It is important to understand that even in their buffet restaurants in the evening, the dress code is a more relaxed version of smart casual.
 Here is a quote from their site so as not to misrepresent them.